 I know this is a calling by God, as written in Titus 2 for older women to mentor younger ones.
 They need our experience, and we need the challenges they bring our way.
 I KNOW my marriage is better because I am helping other wives to grow in their marriages.
 In finding resources for them, I benefit from what I learn too.
 Also, I can’t help them if I don’t walk the walk myself.

 Please prayerfully consider reaching out to other gals to help them in their marriages.
 In order to do that, work on your own issues in your own marriage so you can reach out from a healthy place.
 We need more women mentors

 — To Help You Further —

-Concerning women mentors, the Revive Our Hearts web site has an article, written by Kimberly Wagner, posted on their web site that we encourage you to read.
-To do so, please click onto:
+Concerning women mentors, the Revive Our Hearts web site has an article, written by Carrie Gaul, that we encourage you to read:

 If you have additional tips you can share to help others, please “Join the Discussion” by adding your comments below.

 Filed under: Marriage Counseling & Mentoring